KikeVen/python911/_posts/2019-9-19-list-comprehension-12.md

 ## List comprehencion

-A comprehencion is a less verbose way of writing an operation, it is a bit more advance.
+A comprehencion is a less verbose way of writing an operation, it is a bit more advanced.

 When ever you have an empty list, an iterable and appending the list with the results of the loop, then a list comprehencion can be written.